Mediagone/doctrine-specifications/README.md

 ### Execute the query

-Finally, we can easily retrieve results according to our specification collection, by using the `SpecificationRepository` class (which fully replaces traditional Doctrine repositories):
+Finally, we can easily retrieve results according to our specification compound, by using the `SpecificationRepository` class (which fully replaces traditional Doctrine repositories):
 ```php
 use Mediagone\Doctrine\Specifications\SpecificationRepository;